*This post may contain affiliate links.

 33 Essential resources for a natural life

 I absolutely love essential oils.
 I use them for everything from DIY personal care products to DIY cleaning to natural remedies.
 They are truly amazing and unbelievably effective.
-Many people do not fully comprehend the capabilities of essential oils.
+Many people don’t fully comprehend the capabilities of essential oils.

 Fractionated coconut oil is liquid coconut oil.
 Regular coconut oil hardens in colder temperatures and liquefies in warmer temperatures.
-Fractionated coconut oil, conversely, does not harden; it remains in liquid form.
-This makes it extremely useful for making DIY products in which you want the coconut oil to remain a liquid such as this pain relief roll-on.
+Fractionated coconut oil, conversely, doesn’t harden; it remains in liquid form.
+This makes it extremely useful for making DIY products in which you want the coconut oil to remain a liquid such as my pain relief roll-on.

 3. Castile soap

 Castile soap is a natural liquid soap.
 It’s very versatile; you can use it in all kinds of homemade products.
 I use it often in my DIY personal care and cleaning products such as in this homemade hand soap and floor cleaner.
 Some recipes require very little castile soap which makes it well worth the money.

 4. Baking soda

 I use baking soda in some of homemade DIY cleaning products such as in this homemade carpet deoderizer.
 You can also use it, along with vinegar, to clog your drain and clean your kettle.
 In addition, you can use it to make a paste with water to scrub your bathroom walls, shine your silverware and, of course, for baking and much more.

 White vinegar can be used with baking soda, as mentioned above.
 I use it in many of my homemade cleaning products such as in this homemade all-purpose cleaner and dish soap.
 It’s also great for making fermented foods (that help to heal your gut) like pickles.

 6. Witch hazel